bradallenfisher/dmd-course-materials/projects/hypertext_narrative_project.md

 - **Hosting:** [Github.com](http://github.com) **[Produce example and tutorial]**
 - **Learn Twine:** [Twine Tutorial](http://www.auntiepixelante.com/twine/)
 - **Master Twine:** [Twine Wiki](http://twinery.org/wiki/twine2:guide)

-## Constraints

-### Technical format

-- **Video:** Video of a sample project being created
-- Must create a twine, and upload to a specified location on github.com.

-### Formal constraints
-* Non-linear narrative structure (hyperlinks allow you to experience the story in a way not tied to chronological events).
-Viewers are allowed and encouraged to jump to different points along the plot diagram.
-* Text must be written primarily in English language, but can make use of other languages.
-* Pages must contain at least one hyperlink
-* Must contain the following types of hyperlinks:
-  - Link for performing an action. **(Example image)**
-  - Link to a page that describes a physical space (real or imagined). **(Example image)**
-  - Link that describes a character. **(Example image)**
-  - Link that progresses you through the plot (can be any of the other types of links). **(Example image)**
-* Assessment emphasis is not placed on styling, layout, and color.
-You are free to style as desired through CSS and related methods compatible with Twine.
-However, please ensure there is enough contrast between text, background, and links to maintain readability.
-All default style options are acceptable for submission.

 ## Steps to completion
 1. Propose at least three story concepts